mbrochh/nodebox-ansible/README.md

 * Create `./vars/external_vars.yml` file based on `./vars/external_vars.yml.sample`
 * NOTE: The `ansible-playbook` commands can be re-run as often as you want
 * Execute with `ansible-playbook -i hosts step1.yml`
-  * This will only prepare Ubuntu and install bitcoin core.
+  * This will only prepare Ubuntu and install docker and Bitcoin Core.
   * You should check if it worked via `tail -f ~/.bitcoin/debug.log`
+  * Also check if `docker ps` shows `CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES`
   * Let it run over night until the blockchain is fully downloaded
   * You can run `bitcoin-cli getblockchaininfo` and compare the `blocks` value with the latest value shown at https://mempool.space/ to know if your blockchain has been fully synced.
 Also, `initialblockdownload` should be `false` at this point
 * Then execute `ansible-playbook -i hosts step2.yml`
-  * This will install Tor and restart the bitcoind service
+  * This will install Tor, Fulcrum, Mempool, Dojo
-  * Then it will install Fulcrum
+  * Fulcrum will need a long time to create its DB as well

 # Manual Steps